davewalker60/pmdup/pages/register.md

 Registration is a multi-step process.
 Registering itself is two steps and there are additional steps for lodging and travel:
 1. Please complete and submit [**the registration form**](snippets/coming-soon.md){:target="_blank"} (with your approximate travel dates) as soon as possible.
-2. Send your registration payment as soon as is convenient and no later than December 1st.
+2. Send your registration payment as soon as is convenient (especially if you are including a scholarship donation) and **no later than December 15th**.
 3. Once you've arranged your travel, complete [**the travel form**](https://docs.google.com/forms/d/e/1FAIpQLSex7cyDs_Xf33rAxqU2S749xG_MB4lMQk3fPvF_p0JkkoKyTg/viewform){:target="_blank"}.
 More info at:
   * [Getting from Home to PM](./from-home-to-pm.md)
   * [Getting from CUN to PM](from-cun-to-pm.md)